PLEASE CONTRIBUTE TO THE WAPA PAC FUND - CLick Here

 • Modernizes the Title: Changes “Physician Assistant” to “Physician Associate” ends decades of confusion over the "assistant" moniker and updates the licensing board name.

-• Creates an Independence Pathway: Allows only experienced PAs (7,680+ hours of supervised practice) to qualify for independent practice.
+• Creates a responsible Autonomous Pathway: Allows only experienced PAs (7,680+ hours of supervised practice) to qualify for autonomous practice.

 • Protects Patient Safety: Requires documentation of clinical collaboration or supervision during qualifying practice years, ongoing quality assurance, and clear safeguards for high-risk procedures.